About

 3. I stay committed to my own ongoing education so that I stay current about issues that concern higher education.
 I am constantly learning.
 I make visiting colleges a priority for my own education.
 (Here’s the current list of colleges I’ve visited.)

-4. I am proud of my nuanced approach to researching and evaluating colleges, to understanding what each admissions office seeks, and especially to knowing my students so that I can best encourage them to present themselves to colleges with applications that ring with authenticity and promise.
+4. I am proud of my nuanced approach to researching and evaluating institutions of higher learning, to understanding what each admissions office seeks, and especially to knowing my students so that I can best encourage them to present themselves with applications that ring with authenticity and promise.

 I LOVE WHAT I DO.
 I am honored to serve your student and your family.